 Marcella K. Ruddy, M.D., has served as our Chief Medical Officer since completion of the Merger.
 Dr. Ruddy previously served as Legacy Tectonic's Chief Medical Officer since July 2021.
 She has over 20 years of experience in drug development across all stages of clinical drug development.
 She currently serves as a member of the board of directors of Polarean Imaging plc and Upstream Bio, Inc. and has since August 2022 and January 2023, respectively.
 Prior to joining Tectonic's team, Dr. Ruddy was the Head of Clinical Development for the Immunology/Inflammation Therapeutic Area at Regeneron Pharmaceuticals.
 In that role she led the clinical development of Dupixent® through over nine Phase 3 trial initiations and multiple regulatory approvals globally.
-Dr. Ruddy spent 10 years in early development at Merck and took many compounds from preclinical development through proof of concept in the clinic.
-Prior to entry into drug development, Dr. Ruddy was a member of the Pulmonary Unit at Massachusetts General Hospital/Harvard Medical School where she founded and directed the Adult Cystic Fibrosis Program.
+Dr. Ruddy spent 10 years in early development, Dr. Ruddy was a member of the Pulmonary Unit at Massachusetts General Hospital/Harvard Medical School where she founded and directed the Adult Cystic Fibrosis Program.
 Dr. Ruddy earned an A.B. from Princeton University and a M.D. and M.S. from Washington University, St. Louis.
 She completed her internal medicine and pulmonary fellowship training at Harvard Medical School affiliated hospitals.